 Whole Class Comprehension

 In Year R, 1 and 2 the children read a range of picture books on a daily basis.
 They discuss the pictures and focus on developing their vocabulary, making inferences, predictions, recall and begin to develop their explanations orally.
 In addition to this in Year 2, they begin to develop their written comprehension and deepen their comprehension skills when reading longer texts.
 We also use Pie Corbett story telling to learn a text with actions.

 At The Gateway we expect children to read at home on a regular basis and it forms a key component of our home learning expectations.
 Children can change their books every day and keep a reading log to record their reading at home.

 In the Early Years and KS1 children will take home a scheme book (graded to their stage of development) to practise their reading skills at home.
 They also take home a picture book for parents to read to them to ensure they have every opportunity to develop their language skills and enjoy a shared reading experience.
 By reading regularly at home children are much more likely to develop early fluency and become life-long readers.

 In KS2 reading at home remains part of children's home learning tasks.
 Even when children become fluent independent readers we will still encourage reading together and discussing the book to secure good comprehension skills.

 For further information about phonics and how your child will be taught reading in Swnas please refer to the PowerPoint that Mrs Rafter used in her parent workshop in Term 1.

-For further information about phonics and how your child will be taught reading in Year 1 please refer to the PowerPoint that Miss Warner used in her parent workshop in Term 1.
+For further information about phonics and how your child will be taught reading in Year 1 and Year 2 please refer to the PowerPoint that Miss Warner used in her parent workshops in Term 1.

 Please use these documents to give you further ideas for books to enjoy with your child.